There are different ways to build MATLAB® apps:

 Instead of using GUIDE, you can code the layout and behavior of your app entirely using MATLAB functions.
 In this approach, you create a traditional figure and place interactive components in that figure programmatically.
 These apps support the same types of graphics and interactive components that GUIDE supports, as well as tabbed panels.
 Use this approach to build complex apps with many interdependent components that can display any type of plot.

 App Designer is a rich drag-and-drop environment introduced in R2016a.
 It includes a fully integrated version of the MATLAB editor.
 The layout and code views are tightly linked so that changes you make in one view immediately affect the other.
 A larger set of interactive controls are available, including gauges, lamps, knobs, and switches.
-Simple scatter and line plots are also supported, but other graphics features are not available.
-Menus, tool bars, and tables are also not available.
-Use this approach for apps that require some of the new interactive components but do not require more than simple line or scatter plots.
+Most 2D plots and images are also supported, but other graphics features are not available.
+Menus and tool bars are also not available.
+Use this approach for apps that require some of the new interactive components but do not require graphics beyond 2D plots and images.